Gzip may refer to any of the following:

-1. Short for GNU zip, Gzip as defined in RFC 1952 is a compress software program often used in Linux that was developed by Jean-Loup Gaily and Mark Alder and released on October 31, 1992.
-See the gzip page for further details about the command line command.
-Files that have been compressed with gzip will end with .gz.
+1. Short for GNU zip, Gzip is a compression tool on Unix-like systems that use the GNU command line tools.
+It was developed by Jean-Loup Gaily and Mark Alder and released on October 31, 1992.
+Files compressed with gzip usually contain the file name extension .gz.

-2. When referring to HTTP and content-encoding, HTTP/1.1 introduced gzip as a way for a web server to compress content before sending it to the visitor.
-Using gzip, makes loading a page faster because of the smaller size and can also reduce overall bandwidth costs.
+2. With HTTP (hypertext transfer protocol) and content-encoding, HTTP/1.1 introduced gzip as a way for a web server to compress content before sending it to the visitor.
+Using gzip, a page loads faster because of the smaller size and can reduce overall bandwidth costs.

-For example, this web page is 7.65 KB in size and the gzipped version of this page is 2.47 KB, which is a data savings of 67.71%.
-If you took this example, multiplied it by hundreds-of-thousands of pages, you can see how this one change can help.
-This example is also just the .htm file, which does not include any external .CSS files that can also be gzipped.
+For example, this web page is 7.65 KB in size, and the gzipped version of this page is 2.47 KB (a data savings of 67.71%).
+If this example was multiplied by hundreds of thousands of pages, you can understand how it helps.
+This example is also only the .htm file, which does not include any external .CSS files to be gzipped.